 The Regis School is a Specialist Sports College which allows us to offer a wide range of sporting opportunities.
-You will have the chance to continue to access familiar activities such as netball, football, swimming, cricket, rugby and rounders and try new activities such as trampolining, climbing, handball and softball.
-In addition, you will be able have the opportunity to develop leadership skills through programmes and qualifications that run throughout all key stages at the school.
+You will have the chance to continue to access familiar activities such as netball. football, swimming, cricket, rugby and rounders and try new activities such as trampolining, climbing, handball and softball.
+In addition, you will have the opportunity to develop leadership skills through programmes and qualifications that run throughout all key stages at the school.
+For those who wish to apply to be a sports leader, opportunities will arise to work with students in younger year groups and from local primary schools.